Disclaimer: No copyright infringement intended.

 "Oh, fuck off," I laugh.
 "I'm pretty useless without the address, okay?"
 I stare out the window, at the gray sky.
-"Hey.
-Question.
-When do you fly back to Colorado?"
+"So, what area of Denver do you live in?"

 "I live in a duplex on Rosemary Street.
-It's by Roslyn Park."
-Edward shakes his head in disbelief.
+It's by that dog park."
+It's Edward's turn to shake his head in disbelief.
 "What?
 Do you know that area?"